 People daily use various websites and apps which require login credentials.
 It’s a hard job to create a secure password and remember all of them.
 So people choose easier way, they use the same password for all site and service.
 Many times, they use a common password which is very vulnerable to security.
 Your data can be stolen, and you can be harmed financially and emotionally.
-When you create password next time, consider these things before making a password.
+When you create a password next time, consider these things before making a password.

 Tips to Create Strong Password

 - Do not use the same password for multiple accounts.
 So that even if the password for an individual site or service is compromised other login will be unharmed.

 - Create Password at least 12 character length.
 Mix alphabets (a,b,c,d…) number( 1,2,3,4…) uppercase letters (A,B,C,D..), Special character (!,@,#,$…) while making password.

 - Do not use a guessable password like your name, your family or spouse name.
 Create a password which is hard for others to guess.

 - Using Birth date, Phone number or social security number is not a good idea.
 So avoid using such info.

 - Using a dictionary word is not advised.